seaguest/cache/README.md

 ### Tips

-github.com/mohae/deepcopy is needed for object copy, if you want the copy to be efficient , please implement DeepCopy method.
+object is cloned before returned to avoid dirty data, thus deepcoy (github.com/mohae/deepcopy) is used, to make it more efficient, please implement DeepCopy method.

 ```
 func (p TestStruct) DeepCopy() interface{} {